skip to main content

 A routine eye exam is the best way to protect yourself from glaucoma because symptoms usually do not appear until vision has been affected.
 An early diagnosis can help stop the progression of this eye condition and there are treatments available.

 For many years drop therapy and invasive surgical intervention (trabeculectomy) were the only forms of treatment a patient was offered after being diagnosed with glaucoma.
 Today, the physicians at Select Eye Care make the most of breakthrough technology to give patients better, safer treatment options.
-Discover the advancements in treatment that Select Eye Care can offer:

 View Video